How-to guide

 Shortlist by capability, not by website

-Most manufacturer websites claim to do everything.
+Most manufacturer websites claim to do everything, which is a polite way of saying they specialise in nothing you can verify from the sofa.
 Ignore the copy and match against the things that actually determine whether they can build your product well:

 A clean, costed design pack makes this far easier for both sides.
 If a manufacturer can see your bill of materials, your quantities and your test requirements up front, their quote is faster and closer to real.
-A Fractional Forge Design Dossier is exactly that pack — an auditable model of the build you can hand to three houses and get comparable numbers back.
+A Fractional Forge Design Dossier is exactly that pack — an auditable model of the build you can hand to three houses and get comparable numbers back, rather than three quotes that each assumed something different.

 Questions worth asking on the first call

-Ask what they will not quote — an honest house tells you where a job is outside their comfort.
-Ask who owns the tooling if you fund it, because tooling you paid for but cannot move is a lock-in you did not agree to.
+Ask what they will not quote — an honest house tells you where a job is outside their comfort, and the honesty is the point.
+Ask who owns the tooling if you fund it, because tooling you paid for but cannot move is a lock-in you never agreed to.
 Ask how they handle a part going end-of-life, because on a multi-year product it will happen, and you want to know whether they redesign, buy ahead, or simply stop.

 Ask what their first-article and test process looks like, how they log traceability, and what the minimum order quantity and lead time really are once the queue is honest.
-Finally, ask to speak to a customer at your volume — a good manufacturer will connect you; a reluctant one is telling you something.
+Finally, ask to speak to a customer at your volume — a good manufacturer will connect you; a reluctant one has just answered a different question.

 Red flags

 A quote that arrives with no questions asked is a warning, not a convenience — it means they have not engaged with your design.
 Be wary of a house that will not name its typical volume band, that is vague about who holds the tooling, or that quotes a unit price without seeing a bill of materials.
-A price that is far below the others is rarely a bargain; it usually means something has been left out — assembly labour, test, or the tooling amortisation — and it will reappear later as a change note.
+A price far below the others is rarely a bargain; it usually means something has been left out — assembly labour, test, or the tooling amortisation — and it will reappear later as a change note, with interest.

 Single-sourcing your first production run is its own red flag.
-Even a strong partner has a bad quarter, and a second source keeps you honest on price and gives you somewhere to go.
+Even a strong partner has a bad quarter, and a second source keeps you honest on price and gives you somewhere to go when the first line is full.

 Bring a manufacturing partner in while the design can still change.
 The cheapest time to design for manufacture is before the drawings are frozen; the most expensive is after tooling is cut.
 Engaging during new-product-introduction lets their process knowledge shape part choices, tolerances and assembly order while those decisions are still free to make.

 You do not need a finished product to start the conversation.
 You need a clear specification, a bill of materials, a realistic volume and an honest view of your cost target.
-With those, a good manufacturer can tell you very quickly whether they are the right tier for you.
+With those, a good manufacturer can tell you very quickly whether they are the right tier for you — which is, in the end, the only question that matters.

 Common questions